It’s your time to shine, but you can’t shine without having a headshot photo that represents the real YOU.

 Remember that your headshots should show how you look on stage as well as off-stage.
 If a photographer edits your headshot too much, it will not match the way you look on stage!

-It is recommended to look at your photographer’s portfolio before booking them to get a sense of their editing style to make sure it is consistent and you are happy with how they edit.
+It is recommended to look at your photographer’s portfolio before booking them to get a sense of their editing style and to make sure it is consistent and you are happy with how they edit.

 We hope you enjoyed this guide on pageant headshots.